| |

 A candid moment of guests laughing during cocktail hour on Mount Disney.

-The bride and groom walk together while guests enjoy cocktails atop Mount Disney.
+The bride and groom walk together while guests enjoy cocktails on top of Mount Disney.

 Outdoor Wedding Reception at the Lodge